Next Chapter . . .

 public Saturday and Sunday from 1 to 4, Memorial Day through Labor Day.

 Because of the coming of the railroad in 1872, the focus of the city had moved to this new area.
-We wonder if the new location, just one block from the tracks, proved to be noisy because thirteen years later they built at the NW corner of West Pine and North Silver, three blocks from the tracks.
+We wonder if the new location, just one block from the tracks, proved to be noisy because thirteen years later they built at Pine and Silver, three blocks from the tracks.
 They built another building on that same location in 1910.

 The hand-written Articles of Incorporation filed with Lewis County state in part:

 "That the terms of admission to membership to and in said Church of Christ shall be that the applicant shall believe that Jesus is the Christ the Son of the living God and shall confess the name of Jesus before men, repent of his sins and obey the command of Jesus by being immersed in the name of the Father and of the Son and of the Holy Spirit."

 Full time workers sent out from the congregation include David Byerlee, Jewell Roberts, Carl Gelder, Lyle Sellards, Gerald VanDoren, Clinton Rigg and Jack C. Marshall.